julelang/manual/src/compiler/compiler-optimizations.md

 ---

 `--opt-math` \
-Enable optimizations for mathematical operations.
+Enables optimizations for mathematical operations.

 - Skips the divide-by-zero check for division when operand is constant.
 - Skips the divide-by-zero check for modulo when operand is constant.